ajay9634/Ajay-prefix/README.md

 if you were playing games before installing the Ajay prefix then you need to move game save from drive C/users/... to drive D/Ajay_prefix/save_data/users/...

-# wcp Files for winlator glibc
+# wcp Files collection for winlator glibc

 - these wcp files are available in Mega folder

-# Turnip zink for all winlator
+# Turnip zink virgl collection for all winlator

 - winlator proot and winlator glibc turnip, zink, virgl files are available in Meg

+# note - I don't compile turnip zink virgl or wine, i add wcp from existing source.

 # other help (discord group)
 you can ask help in Emuplay0 discord